furious-programming/TreeStructInfo/README.md

 Like the referencing attributes, referencing child nodes also have their **declarations** and **definitions**.

-The line with referencing child node declaration must contain only the keyword `ref node` and the name of the node:
+The line with referencing child node declaration must contain only the key phrase `ref node` and the name of the node:

 ```
 ref node Name
 ```

-The definition must contain a complete body of the node, terminated with the line with keyword `end ref`:
+The definition must contain a complete body of the node, terminated with the line with key phrase `end ref`:

 ```
 ref node Name